 Completely surround your upper half in a versatile hoodie that takes care of the details.
 The Fortrez Hoodie is another technically advanced fleece jacket option, demanding one of the highest costs of any fleece jacket on this list.
 Arc’teryx has provided a plethora of features that make this powerful unit worth a pretty penny.

 The breathable exterior fabric provides water and wind resistance and serves as an extra layer of insulation that keeps warmth close to you.
 Designers ensured this fleece jacket could withstand the elements by adding additional layers wherever they could.
 A neck gaiter/balaclava combination whips out in seconds and offers built-in protection to your cheeks and nose.

 The face mask cements this model as a fantastic partner on the slopes and in freezing conditions as a middle layer.
 Breathable and heavy-duty, you won’t find many fleece jackets that can handle more than this one.
-By the way Arc’teryx also make a very high spec winter jacket – check out the Beta AR here.
+By the way, Arc’teryx also makes a very high-spec winter jacket – check out the Beta AR here.

 #3 – The Best Lightweight Fleece Jacket – Men’s North Face TKA 100 Glacier